WebWallen/Tri-Pets/README.md

 Don't expect daily commits (I'm merely adding the code here so I don't have to explain my lack of green squares in future interviews).

-But I WILL update the HTML, CSS, and JS files once or twice a month.
+But I WILL update the HTML, CSS, and JS files on occasion.
 Ditto for the website associated with my mental health memoir, Madness and Me.